-The old fashioned recipes are unlike what you're used to seeing, as many are written in a paragraph format, since that's the way they were published in Grandma's day, and this is after all a historical recipe site.
+These old Fashioned Dessert Recipes are unlike what you're used to seeing, as many are written in a paragraph format, since that's the way they were published back in Grandma's day, and this is after all a historical recipe site.

 Most dishes are surprisingly easy to make as they were created for home cooks without the modern appliances you enjoy using, so you'll be able to prepare them in half the time.

-I've also sprinkled Grandma's helpful cooking tips throughout the site, and you'll find a red Help button on every recipe page for when you need advice on baking times and oven temperatures.
+I've also sprinkled Grandma's helpful cooking tips throughout the site, and you'll find a red Help Button on each recipe page for whenever you need advice on baking times and oven temperatures.

-Take it from me, you'll want to add Grandma's unique collection of family recipes to your own recipe box.
+Take it from me, you'll want to add Grandma's unique collection of family recipes to your own collection.
 They really are that good!

 These classic treats are the standard by which we judge today's desserts.
-Most are simple and easy to prepare, while some are fancier and might take you a wee bit longer.
-After all, there are times when you can't rush perfection.
+Most are simple and easy to prepare, while some are fancier and might take you a little bit longer.
+After all, there are times when you can't rush perfection!

-Just imagine the novelty of tasting the actual treats your ancestors once made and enjoyed at get-togethers and on special family occasions.
+Imagine the fun of tasting the actual treats your ancestors once made and enjoyed at home and on special family occasions.

-I'll search through Grandma's old cookbooks for her best dessert recipes, the genuine nuggets, and I'll add them to this site in their original format exactly as they were first published.
+I'm always searching through Grandma's old cookbooks for the best dessert recipes, the genuine nuggets, and I will add them to this site in their original format exactly as they were first published.

-Many old fashioned recipes were created by famous chefs of the 1800s, while others originated in ordinary farmhouse kitchens.
+Many were created by famous chefs of their day, while others originated in ordinary farmhouse kitchens.
 You're sure to find the perfect dish to serve for every occasion.

-It's an outstanding collection of sumptuous treats and confections, so visit often and search through the pages.
-When you see a recipe you like, simply print it out and try it.
+It's an outstanding collection of sumptuous treats and confections, so visit often and enjoy searching through the pages.
+When you see a recipe you like, simply print out the page and try it.
 Get ready to enjoy a tasty treat from the past!

-Be sure to check out the Holiday and International sections too.
-You'll discover tempting cookies, cakes, and all kinds of baked goods.
-Some will be familiar, while others might seem unique or unusual, but all will taste delicious.
+Check out the Holiday and International sections too.
+You'll discover tempting cookies, cakes, and all manners of baked goods.
+Some will be familiar, others might seem unique, or unusual, but all will taste delicious.

 So pour yourself a cup of your favorite beverage and get comfy in your chair.
 Have fun browsing through this unique